 Low Fat Yoghurt, which may surprise you, is usually high in sugar even though it is low in fat.

-Sports drinks, which you probably already knew, almost always have a lot of sugar in.
-If you're training for long periods of time (think 2+ hours) and burning it off, then that's not so much of a problem.
-If you're only doing 45 mins, then having one of these drinks it is likely you'll be taking on more sugar than you need.
+Sports drinks, which you probably already knew, almost always have a lot of sugar in them.
+If you are training for long periods of time (think 2+ hours) and burning it off, then consuming an occasional sport drink should not be much of a problem.
+However, if you are training for about 45 minutes and then consuming one of these drinks you are likely to consume more sugar than you need.

 Always check the ingredients of what you buy for its sugar, or euphemistically named sugar, content.
-For adults in the UK, you should not be consuming any more than 30g in a day, which really isn't very much (a single 380ml bottle of Lucozade, for example, contains almost 20g of sugar).
+An adult in the UK should not be consuming more than 30 grams of sugar a day, however, that may be difficult while consuming sports drinks, as a single 380ml bottle of Lucozade, contains almost 20 grams of sugar.